PhD Program

 Admission

-Please go to our “Application - How to Apply” page for step by step instructions to guide you through the application process.
-In addition to students holding bachelors' degrees in meteorology or atmospheric sciences, graduates with degrees in related disciplines -- Astronomy, Chemistry, Engineering, Geophysics, Oceanography, Mathematics, and Physics -- are encouraged to apply for graduate status in the department.
-Programs are arranged by consultation between the student and the department’s graduate advisers, and considerable flexibility is maintained so that maximum advantage may be taken of previous education.
+Please go to our “Application – How to Apply” page for step-by-step instructions to guide you through the application process.
+In addition to students holding bachelor’s degrees in Meteorology, Atmospheric Sciences, and Oceanography, graduates with degrees in related disciplines — Astronomy, Chemistry, Engineering, Geophysics, Mathematics, and Physics — are encouraged to apply for graduate studies in the department.
+Programs are arranged by consultation between the student and their Faculty Advising Committee, and considerable flexibility is maintained so that maximum advantage may be taken of previous education.

 Major Fields or Subdisciplines

 Course requirements for the doctoral degree are satisfied by completion of a departmentally approved program of study.
-Each program of study must consist of at least nine courses (36 units), six (24 units) of which must be entry-level graduate courses drawn from a list maintained by the department and chosen to ensure proper breadth and preparation.
-The minimum of 12 additional units of coursework is chosen from the 200-series to develop a specialization.
+Each program of study must consist of at least nine courses (36 units), six (24 units) of which must be entry level graduate courses drawn from a list maintained by the department and chosen to ensure proper breadth and preparation (see course requirements below).
+A minimum of 12 additional units of coursework are chosen, from the 200-series, to develop a specialization.
 The advanced course requirements also may be partially satisfied by: (1) 200-series courses taken for a grade outside of the department; (2) directed studies courses (596) within the department; and (3) research courses (598) within the department.
-Each student submits their program of study to the department prior to the beginning of the Spring quarter of their first year.
-Subject to the approval of the student's faculty advising committee, the program of study may be amended at any time based on course offerings and evolving interests.
-The final program of study will be the basis for the departmental oral comprehensive examination.
+Each student submits their program of study to the department prior to the beginning of Spring quarter of their first year.
+Subject to the approval of the student’s faculty advising committee (FAC), the program of study may be amended, repeatedly and at any time, based on course offerings and evolving interests.
 Satisfactory completion of the program of study requires an S grade for all S/U grades courses and a B average in all letters-graded courses that are part of the program of study.
 After the written and oral exams (see below), the committee will combine the student’s GPA in the core courses and the letter grades from the written and oral departmental examinations to decide if the student meets the requirements to continue in the program.

-All graduate students are required to take the following 6 courses:
+All graduate students are required to take the following 4 common core courses (16 units):

 • 200A Introduction to Atmospheric and Ocean Fluid